 Courtney Love biography

-Born Courtney Michelle Harrison on July 9, 1964, Love grew up on a commune, spent time in reform school, and became a stripper at age 16.
+Born on July 9, 1964, in California, rocker Courtney Love grew up on a commune, spent time in reform school and became a stripper at age 16.
 She formed the band Hole in 1989, and married Nirvana frontman Kurt Cobain in 1992.
-After Cobain's suicide, Hole's se
+After Cobain's suicide, Love continued to perform and release albums—including Celebrity Skin and Nobody's Daughter—with Hole.
+Battling drug addictions for many years, she also became the poster child for drugs and plastic surgery.

-Singer, songwriter, actress.
-Born Courtney Michelle Harrison on July 9, 1964, in San Francisco, California.
-Outspoken, brash, and sometimes out of control, Courtney Love has become one of alternative rock's most fascinating figures.
+Courtney Love was born Courtney Michelle Harrison on July 9, 1964, in San Francisco, California.
+Outspoken, brash and sometimes out of control, Love has become one of alternative rock's most fascinating figures.
 She is the widow of legendary Nirvana frontman Kurt Cobain as well as an accomplished solo artist in her own right.
 Love, however, has made more headlines for her outrageous exploits than her talent.

 After a few attempts at college, Love spent a lot of time traveling the world, visiting places such as Japan, Ireland, and even Liverpool where she met a musician named Julian Cope and moved in with him, becoming a regular face at his gigs.
 She funded her travels with money she received from her grandmother and from working as a stripper.

 In addition to music, Love tried acting.
 She caught the attention of film director Alex Cox in 1986 who decided to cast her in a small role in Sid and Nancy.
 The film told the story of punk music's most famous star-crossed lovers, Sex Pistols bassist Sid Vicious and his lover Nancy Spungen, which starred Gary Oldman and Chloe Webb.
-Sid and Nancy wasn't a success but Love persisted with her acting career with another of Cox's ventures, Straight To Hell, the following year, but this was even more of a flop, going straight to DVD.
+Sid and Nancy wasn't a success but Love persisted with her acting career with another of Cox's ventures, Straight To Hell, the following year, but this was even more of a flop.

 The year before Hole's album release, Love met Kurt Cobain from the band Nirvana at the Satyricon club in Portland.
 They later ran into each other at another show in 1991.
 Two months after the release of Nirvana's huge hit album, Nevermind, the couple started up a whirlwind romance.
 They were married on a Hawaii beach in February 1992.
 This was her second marriage, having been wed very briefly to James Moreland in 1989.
 In August 1992, the couple welcomed their first and only child, daughter Frances Bean.
 As the wife of an alternative rock icon, Love received a boost to her own music career, with major record labels suddenly began to take more serious notice of Love's work.